Mingchenchen/CoreRefine/README.md

 # CoreRefine
-This script generates a Resfile that allows better core packing of a protein.
+This script generates a mutations.resfile file that allows better core packing of a protein.

 ## DESCRIPTION:
 This script does the following:

-1. prints out a Resfile that allows better core packing of a protein, the core is calculated by the SASA (solvent-accessible surface area) of each amino acid within the protein.
+1. prints out a mutations.resfile file that allows better core packing of a protein, the core is calculated by the SASA (solvent-accessible surface area) of each amino acid within the protein.
 The Resfile code should result in a better packed protein core.

-Combining information from these references (2,3,8,9) I found that these chosen amino acids fits them all, thus the Resfile code is chosen as follows:
+Combining information from these references (2,3,8,9) I found that these chosen amino acids fits them all, thus the mutations.resfile code is chosen as follows:

 For the core:
 If the amino acids in the protein's core is part of the loop, then mutate the residue to one of the following amino acids:	AVILPFWM
 If the amino acids in the protein's core is part of the helix, then mutate the residue to one of the following amino acids:	AVILFWM